Randomly Weighted $d-$complexes: Minimal Spanning Acycles and Persistence Diagrams: Preliminaries

 \subsubsection{Simplicial Homology}

-This provides an algebraic tool to study the topology of a simplicial complex.
 For a good introduction to algebraic topology, see \cite{Hatcher02}, and for simplicial complexes and homology, see \cite{Edelsbrunner10,Munkres84}.

 Let $\K$ be a simplicial complex (see Definition~\ref{def:complex}).
 We assume throughout that all our simplicial complexes are defined over a finite set $V$.
-Further, we denote the cardinality of $\F^d(\K)$ by $f_d(\K)$.
 The $0$-faces of $\K$ are also called as {\em vertices}.
 When obvious, we shall omit the reference to the underlying complex $\K$ in the notation.
-A $d$-simplex $\sigma$ is often represented as $[v_0,\ldots,v_d]$ to explicitly indicate the subset of $V$ generating the simplex $\sigma$.
+A $d-$simplex $\sigma$ is often represented as $[v_0,\ldots,v_d]$ to explicitly indicate the subset of $V$ generating the simplex $\sigma$.

-An {\em orientation} of a $d$-simplex is given by an ordering of the vertices and denoted by $[v_0, \ldots, v_d].$ Two orderings induce the same orientation if and only if they differ by an even permutation of the vertices.
+An {\em orientation} of a $d-$simplex is given by an ordering of the vertices and denoted by $[v_0, \ldots, v_d].$ Two orderings induce the same orientation if and only if they differ by an even permutation of the vertices.
 In other words, for a permutation $\pi$ on $[d]$,

-We assume that each simplex in our complex is assigned a specific orientation (i.e., ordering).
+\gt{where $sgn(\pi)$ denotes the sign of the permutation $\pi.$} We assume that each simplex in our complex is assigned a specific orientation (i.e., ordering).